Non-perturbative CPMG scaling and qutrit-driven breakdown under compiled superconducting-qubit control: a single-qubit study: Abstract

 \section{Abstract}

-{ Decoherence in superconducting qubits emerges from the interplay of multilevel dynamics and structured environmental noise, yet perturbative models cannot capture all resulting signatures.
+Decoherence in superconducting qubits arises from both multilevel dynamics and structured environmental noise, yet perturbative models cannot capture all resulting signatures.
 Here, \emuplat{} couples instruction-set-architecture-level waveform generation to the hierarchical equations of motion (\heom{}) under $1/f$ non-Markovian pure dephasing.
 In the resulting non-perturbative regime---where filter-function predictions become quantitatively uninformative---\cpmg{} scaling of a three-level superconducting transmon yields one calibration result, two physical findings, and one structural null.
 Y-\cpmg{} exhibits axis-dependent scaling-law breakdown---non-monotonic decoherence, partial coherence revival, and pronounced X--Y population asymmetry ($0.204$ vs ${<}\,0.01$)---driven by third-level anharmonicity amplified by bath memory; X-\cpmg{} maintains well-behaved power-law scaling with a finite-$n$ transient excess consistent with non-Markovian bath-memory effects.
-The structural null is equally informative: waveform-level differences---Standard versus \vppu{} realizations---remain undetectable across all coupling strengths, establishing that rotating-frame pure-dephasing coupling renders control-layer detail invisible to scaling observables.
-These findings define testable predictions, the most experimentally accessible requiring only qualitative verification. }
+This null result is equally informative: waveform-level differences---Standard versus \vppu{} realizations---remain undetectable across all coupling strengths.
+This shows that rotating-frame pure-dephasing coupling renders control-layer detail invisible to scaling observables.
+These findings define testable predictions, the most experimentally accessible requiring only qualitative verification.